MrRicram/boss-machine/README.md

 * Delete minions
 * Create new million dollar ideas
 * Cancel all meetings scheduled
+* Add and remove work (jobs) from minions backlogs

 Features to implement
-* Add and remove work (jobs) from minions backlogs
+* All features have been implemented

 ## Status
-_in progess_.
-Missing all features related to minions work backlog.
+_Completed_.

 ## Inspiration
 Developed as the project Boss Machine for the Back-end Course on Codecademy.